-The platform’s technology not only allows farmers to submit questions to experts, but also provides environment-specific details that give the experts a kind of agricultural map of the issue at hand.
-For example, when a farmer enters his location on mKRISHI, agricultural sensors connect to geo-location services like GPS and Google Earth to deliver local weather, soil conditions, common pests and food-grain prices to the expert on the other end.
+The platform’s technology not only allows farmers to submit questions to experts but also provides environment-specific details that give the experts a kind of agricultural map of the issue at hand.
+For example, when a farmer enters his location on mKRISHI, agricultural sensors connect to geo-location services like GPS and Google Earth to deliver local weather, soil conditions, common pests, and food-grain prices to the expert on the other end.
 Farmers can also attach photos if they have mobile cameras.

 The experts, who have at least two years of agricultural study or experience, access mKRISHI on the Web.
 Currently six experts – two in Punjab and four in Uttar Pradesh – work on mKRISHI.
-TCS plans to provide expert system tools to agriculture workers to improve quality of their advice and FAQ and best practices on the farmer’s mobile phone so as to reduce the number of routine queries coming to the expert for response.
-Eventually, TCS hopes to partner with other major IT companies “and generate thousands of micro enterprises in villages” serving 50,000 farmers.
+TCS plans to provide expert system tools to agriculture workers to improve the quality of their advice and FAQ and best practices on the farmer’s mobile phone so as to reduce the number of routine queries coming to the expert for response.
+Eventually, TCS hopes to partner with other major IT companies “and generate thousands of micro-enterprises in villages” serving 50,000 farmers.
 Besides improving the platform with new tools, TCS sees its responsibility as playing “the leadership role in creating a consortium of partners and facilitating village entrepreneurship.

-mKRISHI is available in three versions : Lite, Regular and Plus.
+mKRISHI is available in three versions: Lite, Regular, and Plus.

 mKRISHI Lite is an entry-level service, with an Interactive Voice Response (IVR) – based system.
-The farmers dial a published number to avail this service.
+The farmers dial a published number to avail of this service.
 They listen to and select the appropriate audio prompts in the local language of the region.
 They record their questions and get a question id for each question.

 Experts analyze the queries and provide the appropriate audio advice.
-An SMS is sent to the each farmer indicating that his / her question has been replied to.
+An SMS is sent to each farmer indicating that his / her question has been replied to.
 When the advice is available, the farmers enter the query id on the phone to listen to the expert’s advice.
 Experts can also send out various alerts like the weather forecast, market prices, a package of practices, etc. in either English or the local languages to the farmers.

 mKRISHI Regular is a mobile-based service, wherein a mobile application resides on the farmers’ handsets.
 All the farmer interactions for the service happen through this application, in the local language.
 Farmers can download the mKRISHI application on their mKRISHI-compatible and GPRS-activated handset.
 Upon starting the application, they have to provide some basic information about themselves and their farms.
 The menus are programmed in the local language.
 A partner’s business-process-specific service customization and partner-specific branding are possible.